mapattacker/datascience/docker.rst

 The commands run sequentially when building the image, also known as a layered architecture.
 Each layer is cached, such that when any layer fails and is fixed, rebuilding it will start from the last built layer.
+This is why as you see below, we install the python packages first before copying the local files.
+If any of the local files are changed, there is no need to rebuild the python packages again.

  * ``FROM`` tells Docker which image you base your image on (eg, Python 3 or continuumio/miniconda3).